Formula 1 drivers to ask for more input over where sport races after Saudi Arabia drama

 A number of drivers did not want to continue with the race weekend but were talked around by F1 chief Stefano Domenicali and team bosses following a series of meetings.

-The incident is said to have accelerated a desire from the drivers to discuss having more influence in the sport's policy making.
+The incident is said to have accelerated a desire from the drivers for more involvement in the sport's policy making.

+F1 decides on the calendar and seek to be open and collaborative with their various stakeholders, including all 10 teams.

 A number of drivers feel they are playing an ever more prominent role as the face of the sport and carrying the brand's messaging to the public.